conduktor/conduktor-gateway-demos/cluster-switching/Readme.md

 # What is cluster switching?

-Conduktor Gateway's cluster switching allows to hot-switch the backend Kafka cluster without having to change your client configuration or restart Gateway.
+Conduktor Gateway's cluster switching allows hot-switch the backend Kafka cluster without having to change your client configuration, or restart Gateway.

-This features enables to build a seamless disaster recovery strategy for your Kafka cluster when Gateway is deployed in combination with a replication solution (like MirrorMaker, Confluent replicator, Cluster Linking, etc.).
+This features enables you to build a seamless disaster recovery strategy for your Kafka cluster, when Gateway is deployed in combination with a replication solution (like MirrorMaker, Confluent replicator, Cluster Linking, etc.).

 ## Limitations to consider when designing a disaster recovery strategy

 * Cluster switching does not replicate data between clusters.
-You need to use a replication solution like MirrorMaker to replicate data between clusters.
+You need to use a replication solution like MirrorMaker to replicate data between clusters
-* Because of their asynchronous nature, replication solutions may lead to data loss in case of a disaster.
+* Because of their asynchronous nature, such replication solutions may lead to data loss in case of a disaster
-* Cluster switching is manual process - automatic failover is not supported yet.
+* Cluster switching is a manual process - automatic failover is not supported, yet
-* Concentrated topics offsets: Gateway stores client offsets of concentrated topics in a regular kafka topic.
-When replicating this topic, there will be no adjustments of potential offsets shifts between the source and failover cluster.
+* Concentrated topics offsets: Gateway stores client offsets of concentrated topics in a regular Kafka topic.
+When replicating this topic, there will be no adjustments of potential offsets shifts between the source and failover cluster
 * When switching, Kafka consumers will perform a group rebalance.
 They will not be able to commit their offset before the rebalance.
-This may lead to a some messages being consumed twice.
+This may lead to a some messages being consumed twice

 ### Review the docker compose environment

 As can be seen from `docker-compose.yaml` the demo environment consists of the following:

 * A single Zookeeper Server
-* A main 3 nodes Kafka cluster
+* A main 3 node Kafka cluster
-* A failover 3 nodes Kafka cluster
+* A failover 3 node Kafka cluster
-* A 2 nodes Conduktor Gateway server
+* A 2 node Conduktor Gateway server
 * A MirrorMaker container

 ```sh